 The recipe makes two loaves, so you can stuff one of the loaves and leave the other plain.
 I also found out by accident that 2% milk cheese works.
-Normally I’d go for the full fat cheese, but I’d bought some 2% for snacking and accidentally used it.
-It was surprisingly smooth and melt-y (not rubbery) and tasted great.
+Normally I'd go for the full fat cheese, but I'd bought some 2% for snacking and accidentally used it.
+It was surprisingly smooth and melty (not rubbery) and tasted great.
+Considering how well the cheddar and jalapeno combo worked, I'm looking forward to trying some other flavors of cheese and pepper.

 Jalapeno Cheddar Pretzel Bread